jay-tau/more-than-an-interface-FAST03/presentation.md

 ## Magnetics

-- Writes - Data rate and latency improved by higher RPM
+- Writes - Data rate and latency improved by higher RPM, sensitive to linear velocity
-- Reads - Can be adverally affected by high RPM because of noiser magnetic environment (Recording stress)
+- Reads - Can be adverally affected by high RPM because of noiser magnetic environment (Recording stress), insensitive to linear velocity
 - Anti-ferromagnetic coupled media reinforces magnetic field

 ---